iceberg

 Yes, you can contribute assets that you have withdrawn from your IRA to your giving account.
 Please note that withdrawals from your IRA are taxable and are included as part of your ordinary income.
 If you do contribute to T. Rowe Price Charitable, you can claim a charitable income tax deduction for the amount of the contribution in the year in which it is made (up to the IRS limits).
 Prior to making the contribution, you may want to discuss this decision with your tax advisor or attorney to ensure that these assets are not needed for you or your family.

 Please note: Contributions from your IRA to your giving account do not qualify as a Qualified Charitable Deduction (QCD) since donor-advised funds are excluded from the QCD rule under existing regulations.
-A QCD enables individuals aged 701/2 or older to distribute funds from their IRA directly to eligible charitable organizations and exclude the distribution from their gross income, up to $100,000.
+A QCD enables individuals aged 701/2 or older to distribute funds from their IRA directly to eligible charitable organizations and exclude the distribution from their gross income.

 Close